What is a financial maturity model?

 After filling out thirteen questions based on these accounting elements, your company is assigned a level of maturity for each area (listed here from most to least mature):

-- Integrated: A company at this stagemakes strategic decisions based on business strategy and where you want to go.
+- Integrated: A company at this stage makes strategic decisions aligned with long-term business goals.
 Data is not quite as advanced or real-time as an optimized business.

 - Standardized: A standardized business makes proactive decisions based on data that is a little bit ahead of time.